Government announces changes to Ancillary Funds (Giving Funds)

 Minimum annual distribution rate set at 6%

-The Government will introduce a single minimum annual distribution rate of 6% of net assets for both private and public Giving Funds.
-This replaces the current split rate of 5% for private funds and 4% for public funds.
+The Government will introduce a single minimum annual distribution rate of 6% of net assets as for both private and public ancillary funds.
+This replaces the current minimum annual distribution rate of 5% for private funds and 4% for public funds.

 Three‑year distribution smoothing